 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 Schools are free to spend the Pupil Premium as they see fit.

 - The Pupil Premium is allocated to children from families who are currently known to be eligible for FSM in both mainstream and non-mainstream settings and children who have been looked after continuously for more than six months.

-- The level of the premium in 2016-17 is £1320 per pupil for pupils eligible for free school meals (FSM) and for pupils in care who have been continuously looked after for six months or were previously looked after (£1900).
+- The level of the premium is £1385 per pupil (2022-2023) for pupils eligible for free school meals (FSM) and for pupils in care who have been continuously looked after for six months or were previously looked after (£2410).

 - Eligibility for the Pupil Premium is extended to pupils who have been eligible for free school meals (FSM) at any point in the last 6 years.
-At Broadfields, there are 235 children eligible and therefore our total funding is £304,750 (2016/17).
+At Broadfields, there are currently 206 children eligible.
+(December 2023)

 - At Broadfields, we have used the funding to provide -

 - a Number Counts Teacher,